-If you are not carrying a sleeping bag, bed sheets and a towel will be provided for a small fee.
+Blankets are usually provided and, if you are not carrying a sleeping bag, bed sheets and a towel will be provided for a small fee.
 The price will often include a home-cooked dinner but if not, cooking facilities in a communal kitchen will be available.
-The gîte may be locked once everyone leaves in the morning and not reopen until late in the afternoon – keep this in mind if you arrive in the middle of the day.

-Gîtes are generally very cheap and therefore a good option if you want to minimise costs.
+Gîtes are generally very cheap and are, therefore, a good option if you want to minimise costs.

 In Spain, if you wish to sleep in the gîte, you must show your crédencial or pilgrim’s passport to prove you are walking the Compostelle.

 In France, where many visitors walk sections of the trail without a passport, this is not so rigorously enforced.
 Those with passports are usually given priority on busy nights though and if you don’t have one, you may have to upgrade to a hotel or chambre d’hôte from time to time.

 Camping is camping and, as with the rest of the world, standards and facilities vary greatly.
 Campgrounds in France are not obliged to open until the beginning of June and usually stay open until the end of September.
 Some will open in April but it’s advisable to check the local Tourist Office website.

 If you are walking outside of the peak summer season, the availability can be a bit hit and miss – but the worst that can happen is you spend the occasional night in a hotel.
 Luckily, campers tend to be fairly flexible people but if you are camping because of a tight budget, it’s best to investigate opening times before you arrive.

 I am embarrassed to admit I didn’t photograph any camp grounds so I am going to have to leave them up to your imagination.